 For Eyeglasses and Sunglasses

-When you get a new pair of lenses, you’ll be able to select from a wide variety of lens coatings that can be applied at the time of manufacture, which will provide some very helpful qualities for care and comfort.
+When you decide to get a new pair of eyeglass lenses, you’ll be able to select from a wide variety of lens coatings that can be applied at the time of manufacture, which will provide some very helpful qualities for care and comfort.

 In general, coatings are selected for properties that include scratch resistance, ease of cleaning, anti-reflective (anti-glare), and UV protection.
 We recommend the following coatings, which often combine these properties.